- Contact Us

 ABOUT THE EVENT

-This main colloquium was organized by Psychology's Indigenous Reconciliation Committee.
+This event was organized by Psychology's Indigenous Reconciliation Committee.
 We are pleased that the Clinical Science Area of the SFU Department of Psychology joined SFU Psychology's IRC as a co-sponsor.
 We are appreciative of the Clinical Science area's support in helping make the event possible.

 this colloquium presents an Indigenous liberatory framework for psychological theory and practice grounded in land-based original teachings encompassing survivance, trauma wisdom, and the personal-collective maskihkîy (medicine) we all carry.
 Dr. Fellner will introduce tools for (re)connecting with, (re)opening to, and (re)engaging maskihkîy in healing and balancing for ourselves and those we serve. this approach is a direct challenge to conventional psychological models based in deficit and pathology, and offers a decolonizing approach to wellness based in ancient Indigenous wisdoms rooted in survivance.